-(4) At December 31, 2023, our remaining liability associated with our Restructuring Plan totaled \$15 million.
+(4) At December 31, 2024, our remaining liability associated with our Restructuring Plan was immaterial.

 In addition to the restructuring costs reflected in the rollforward table above, during 2022, we recorded impairment charges of \$10 million to write-down the lease ROU assets and leasehold improvement assets associated with certain office space that we determined we would exit.
 During 2022, we also recorded an impairment charge of \$3 million to write-off certain capitalized software.
+Lease impairment charges are reflected in occupancy expense, net in the consolidated statement of income and were reported in the Corporate Center business segment.